nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Conventions used in this document

 For easy reference and understanding, this guide utilizes some special formatting of text.
-The conventions used are as follow:
+The conventions used are as follows:

 | Convention | Meaning |